Graeme Stewart (immunology)

 Graeme John Stewart (born 1946) is an Australian consultant physician, medical researcher in the field of immunology, and a community health advocate.
-He is Clinical Professor of Medicine in the Westmead Institute for Medical Research, University of Sydney.
+He is Clinical Professor of Medicine in the Westmead Institute for Medical Research within the University of Sydney.

 Since the 1970s, his research has focussed on the genetic bases of HIV/AIDS, Multiple Sclerosis, and inherited diseases.
 The biggest project was leading the Australasian component of the International Multiple Sclerosis Genetics Consortium (IMSGC) that identified the 57 genes which are involved in multiple sclerosis.
 He founded and led the Department of Clinical Immunology and Allergy at Westmead Hospital, and the Institute for Immunology and Allergy Research (IIAR) at the Westmead Millennium Institute.

 In 2002 he was appointed a Member of the Order of Australia for his contributions to health policy, medical education, and research.
 Stewart retired from clinical practice in 2021, although he continues his research and teaching roles.

 Early life and education

 Stewart studied medicine at the University of Sydney, graduating with an MBBS in 1970.

 He went on to pursue a PhD at the same university; his thesis was published in 1980, on "The HLA system and multiple sclerosis" and he graduated in 1981.